samaea/virtual-assistant-workshop/README.md

   Well done - your bot should now be capable of speaking over voice.
 This could be performed over various different means such as a mobile/desktop app or website for example.
 For this tutorial, we will be using a desktop application called DL Speech Client to allow us to communicate with your bot over speech.

    1.  **From outside of the Lab's virtual machine**, using a web browser, **Download** the DL Speech Client by using this link:- https://aka.ms/dlspeechclient.
 You will need to login using your Microsoft credentials if asked.

-Afterwards, **click on the "Download" button** located at the top left of the screen.
+       - **NOTE: This application is for internal Microsoft use only and must not be distributed externally.**

    1. Upon successful download of the file, **go to File Explorer** and **click on the "Downloads" folder**. **Right click on the DLSpeechClient.zip file** and **from the dropdown menu, select Extract All**.